feederbox826/tags/Technical.md

 ## Tag Creation
 Images are saved as lossless webp for their competitive lossless size savings and very good lossy size savings.
 While lossless does not compare with lossy compression, I wanted to maintain a high quality source image if I needed to reference or re-extract subtags from.
 Tags are always exported at a 1:1 W:H ratio, with some tags with 1px of difference

+Update 2024/12/10
+Due to realizing how rapidly I was using storage space, the hosted images will be reencoded to lossy webp @ q90, effort 6.
+Source images will still be kept elsewhere but this will dramatically help with storage

 Videos are saved as VP9 webm files with a bitrate of 10,000kbps.
 This usually ends up at 1MB/s with the goal length of 10s per tag, with leeway above and below those values.
 Videos are also exported at 1:1 ratio, usually at 720x720px, 1080x1080px, 2160x2160px

 ## Access